 People had told me about investing in real estate.
 In fact, I read Rich Dad, Poor Dad and really thought about it.
 But I felt I just didn’t have the time to go learn about properties.
 I definitely didn’t have the time to go out and find them.

-I kept telling myself, if I wasn't such a busy doctor, I might have the time to learn all about real estate investing.
+I kept telling myself, that if I wasn't such a busy doctor, I might have the time to learn all about real estate investing.
 But for now, it wasn't possible.

 Well, when some changes happened at work that made me re-examine the trajectory of my career, I decided to purposefully find the time.